Native Trees, Native Peoples

 Students travel in small groups using hand-held plant material as clues to help them recognize the trees used by Native Peoples.
 These clues include leaf silhouettes, tree architecture, bark samples, cones, and seeds.
 After locating each tree, students collect plant material, draw, or make a written record of each tree that captures its unique qualities.

 Throughout this field study, students use their senses and descriptive language to express their observations, comparing and contrasting between similar evergreen or deciduous trees.
-Along the way, they also learn fascinating information related to daily life of Native Americans in our region.
+Along the way, they also learn fascinating information related to daily life of Indigenous people from our region.
 Students take their work and sorted plant collections back to school for further investigations and sharing.

 MA Science Standard correlations: